plewis/plewis.github.io/phylogenetics/lab-ggtree.md

 ### Installing phytools

 In addition to `ggtree`, we will also use the `phytools` package.

-Install this package using the Install button in the Packages panel of the output window within RStudio.
+:large_blue_diamond: Install this package using the Install button in the Packages panel of the output window within RStudio.
 Just type "phytools" into the Packages edit control and hit the Install button.

 ### Importing packages

 You can import the packages we need for todays lab into your R session either using the command line or the Packages panel of the output window in RStudio.

-To use the command line, type (or copy/paste) these lines:
+:large_blue_diamond: To use the command line, type (or copy/paste) these lines:

     library("ggtree")
     library("treeio")